An American Executive travels to China to solve the mystery of funds drainage from the company he works for.

 The man standing beside him, was a young, tall individual, with the stature of a wrestler.
 His broad shoulders and thick arms was revealing a man who was valuing physical activities and judging by the fact that he also had a deep cut on his forehead, one would safely assume that he was used with the sword fight as well.
 The cut was fresh, as his whole face was covered in blood; the sweat and the dust from the riding did him a favor and patched the wound.
 However, his tanned skin and the height, his dark short cut hair and the fresh wound, his athletic build and the fire power of his eyes were all working together in presenting to the audience a superb warrior.

 -Teacher…we are running out of time.
 Just the two of us escaped the ambush.
-The Emperor gave us twenty guards.
-They are all dead.
 We killed most of the attackers, but more of them will come as those few who escaped will get back to the peasants camp.
 I am sure Li Zicheng will send more troops.
 We need fresh horses.
 We must leave now.
 We have to make it to Shanghai port.
 Our ship is docked there.
-Emperor’s order is to take the girls to a Monastery in Canton.
+We have to take the girls to a Monastery in Canton.